The Best Information Behavior Paper Award was established in 2005 and is administered by the SIG USE Awards Committee. It is sponsored by SIG USE.

 7.7 The SIG USE Awards Committee shall communicate the Jury’s decision to the Chair of SIG USE, the ASIST President, and the ASIST Executive Director.

-7.8 The SIG USE Awards Committee shall provide a 50 word abstract, stating why the award was given.
+7.8 The SIG USE Awards Committee shall provide a 50-250 words abstract, stating why the award was given.
 The abstract will be used to publicize the award.
 Material for this abstract can be taken from the voting rationales provided by members of the jury.

 8. Presentation of the Award